Investigating Customization Strategies and Convergence Behaviors of Task-specific ADMM: Acknowledgment

 \ifCLASSOPTIONcaptionsoff

 \fi

-\begin{IEEEbiography}[{ }]{Risheng Liu} (M'12-) received the BSc and PhD degrees both in mathematics from the Dalian University of Technology in 2007 and 2012, respectively.
+\begin{IEEEbiography}[{ }]{Risheng Liu} received the B.S. and Ph.D. degrees both in mathematics from the Dalian University of Technology in 2007 and 2012, respectively.
 He was a visiting scholar in the Robotic Institute of Carnegie Mellon University from 2010 to 2012.
-He is currently an associate professor with the Key Laboratory for Ubiquitous Network and Service Software of Liaoning Province, Internal School of Information and Software Technology, Dalian University of Technology.
+He served as Hong Kong Scholar Research Fellow at the Hong Kong Polytechnic University from 2016 to 2017.
+He is currently a professor with DUT-RU International School of Information Science \& Engineering, Dalian University of Technology.
+He was awarded the ``Outstanding Youth Science Foundation'' of the National Natural Science Foundation of China.
 His research interests include machine learning, optimization, computer vision and multimedia.
-Two papers were also selected as Finalist of the Best Paper Award in ICME 2017. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Pan Mu} received the B.S. degree in Applied Mathematics from Henan University, China, in 2014, the M.S. degree in Operational Research and Cybernetics from Dalian University of Technology, China, in 2017.
+He was a co-recipient of the IEEE ICME Best Student Paper Award in both 2014 and 2015.
+His two papers were also selected as Finalist of the Best Paper Award in ICME 2017.
+He is a member of the IEEE and ACM. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Pan Mu} received the B.S. degree in Applied Mathematics from Henan University, China, in 2014, the M.S. degree in Operational Research and Cybernetics from Dalian University of Technology, China, in 2017.
 She is currently pursuing the PhD degree in Computational Mathematics at Dalian University of Technology, China.
 Her research interests include computer vision, machine learning and optimization. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Jin Zhang} received the B.A. degree in Journalism from the Dalian University of Technology in 2007.
-He pursue a degree in mathematics and received the M.S. degree in Operational Research and Cybernetics from the Dalian University of Technology, China, in 2010, and the PhD degree in Applied Mathematics from University of Victoria, Canada, in 2015.
-After working in Hong Kong Baptist University for 3 years, he joined Southern University of Science and Technology as a tenure-track assistant professor in the department of mathematics.
+He pursued a degree in mathematics and received the M.S. degree in Operational Research and Cybernetics from the Dalian University of Technology, China, in 2010, and the PhD degree in Applied Mathematics from University of Victoria, Canada, in 2015.
+After working in Hong Kong Baptist University for 3 years, he joined Southern University of Science and Technology as a tenure-track assistant professor in the Department of Mathematics.
 His broad research area is comprised of optimization, variational analysis and their applications in economics, engineering and data science. \end{IEEEbiography}